 The last two years in scientific news

 The research teams of MIRCen collaborate closely with the clinical imaging center of Frédéric Joliot Hospital (SHFJ), one of the departments of the Institute of Biomedical Imaging, and the departments of neurology and neurosurgery of Henri Mondor Hospital (Paris XI University).
-These collaborations are developing innovative treatments for neurodegenerative diseases in the framework of a translational approach.
+These collaborations are developing new biomarkers and innovative treatments for neurodegenerative diseases in the framework of a translational approach.